 - Pacific Rim; Hannibal Chau shoves a knifeblade up Newton Geiszler's nose.

-- Harry Potter; in the first book, Harry accidentally but usefully sticks his wand up the troll's nose as they battle it.
+- During the fight with the troll in Harry Potter and the Philosopher's Stone, Harry accidentally but usefully sticks his wand up the troll's nose.

 - The Big Bang Theory: Sheldon Cooper recalls having a Mexican peso shoved up his nose by a schoolyard bully.
 To the best of his knowledge, it's still there.